 Adidas might be getting out of the GPS running watch race, but the sports giant is not giving up on wearables altogether it seems.
-That's because it's working on Chameleon, a new lifestyle tracking wearable, and All Day, a new health, activity and wellbeing app to match.
+That's because it's working on Chameleon, a new lifestyle tracking wearable and we've got our first look at it.

-This will be a fashion tracker will plenty of colour customisation options including metallic finishes.
-The Fit Smart doesn't match the best fashion tech pieces in 2016 and with the new direction in mind, it could be aimed more at the Fitbit and fashion crowds than previous Adidas wearables.
+This will be a fashion focused wearable with a stylish rope strap and a whole range of colour customisation options including metallic finishes.
+From the image, it looks like a nicely curvy, narrow yet slightly chunky device.
+The Adidas Fit Smart certainly doesn't match the best fashion tech pieces and with the new direction in mind, this new device looks likely to be aimed more at the Fitbit and fashion crowds than previous Adidas wearables.

 Bringing something unique to trackers